-Mr. Hand is the Executive Chairman of the Company, a position held since November 2009, and a director of Boyd Technologies LLC (non-woven materials), Universal Helicopters Newfoundland and Labrador LP (a Labrador Inuit controlled company), the Massachusetts Museum of Contemporary Art and a number of other private companies in the mineral resource sector.
+Mr. Hand is the Lead Director of the Company, a position held since February 2019.
+He served as the Executive Chairman of the Company from November 2009 until February 2019.
+He is also a director of Boyd Technologies

+LLC (non-woven materials), Universal Helicopters Newfoundland and Labrador LP (a Labrador Inuit controlled company), the Massachusetts Museum of Contemporary Art and a number of other private companies in the mineral resource sector.
 Mr. Hand was the Chairman and Chief Executive Officer of Inco from April 2002 until he retired from Inco in January 2007.
 Prior to that, Mr. Hand was President of Inco and held positions in Strategic Planning, Business Development and Law.
 Mr. Hand received a Bachelor of Arts from Hamilton College and a Juris Doctorate from Cornell University.